prashantbaher/tcc-blog/_posts/solidworks-macros/2019-06-13-create-3point-arc.md

 swDoc.ClearSelection2 True
 ```

-In the this line of code, we de-select the created Centerpoint Arc.
+In the this line of code, we de-select the created 3-Point Arc.

 For de-selecting, we use `ClearSelection2` method from our Solidworks document variable `swDoc`.